ankushpratap95/deep_learning_resnet_model/README.md

 ### Introduction

 This repository contains the proposed modified model of Resnet, with 4.9 M parameters.
-In this repo we have trained our model on different optimizers like  ADAM, SGD, RMSProp and Adagrad models for the CIFAR-10 dataset.
+In this repo we have trained our model on different optimizers like ADAM, SGD, RMSProp and Adagrad models and chose ADAM as best for the CIFAR-10 dataset.

 0. In this repo there are 3 files:-
  - .ipynb file contains the script of our model which can be simply run.